ericcurtin/git-gofmt/README.md

 # git-gofmt

-A Git command-line extension that automatically formats Go code using `gofmt` in a manner similar to `git clang-format`.
+A Git command-line extension that automatically formats Go code using `gofmt` in a manner similar to `git-clang-format`.
 This utility finds all staged Go files, formats them using `gofmt -w`, and re-stages the changes.

 ## Purpose